pvcraven/networking-class/source/02_introduction/introduction.rst

 You may have heard of **TCP/IP**.
 It is the one of the main protocols that gets Internet traffic to its destination.
 TCP/IP stands for Transmission Control Protocol/Internet Protocol.
 IP covers networking (layer 3), TCP covers transport (layer 4).
+Mostly.

-The display of web pages, PDFs, images, even 3d graphics fall under presentation (layer 6), while the management of menus, buttons and other are covered by the application (layer 7).
+The display of web pages, PDFs, images, even 3D graphics fall under presentation (layer 6), while the management of menus, buttons and other are covered by the application (layer 7).